Fr. 127.00

 Summary

-While originating in the author’s experience as a German and American citizen, the book is not an autobiography.
+While originating in the author’s experience as a German and American citizen (double citizenship), the book is not an autobiography.
 It combines narrative accounts, scholarly literary and art historical commentary, as well as critical political opinions.
-Focused on readings of German and American literature, art, film and popular culture in the context of the radically changing times, it is a cultural logbook of a shared transatlantic experience (1945 to the 2020s) with democracy at issue.
-The book speaks for the first time specifically for my unique cohort, ‘Hitler’s war children’ (1939–1945), historically the most Americophile generation ever.
-At its core tracing the transformations of the German ideal of Bildung (classical education), it is a testimony to a privileged and educated stratum of that age-group.
+At its core it is focused on readings of German and American literature, art, film and popular culture in the context of the radically changing times.
+The book speaks for the first time specifically for a unique age-group, ‘Hitler’s war children’ (1939–1945), historically the most Americophile generation ever, of and for a highly privileged and educated stratum thereof.
+It is a cultural logbook of a transatlantic experience (1945 to the 2020s) with the German ideal of Bildung, critical education in the Trumpist U.S., and our democracy at issue.

 Customer reviews